-- If there are restrictions limiting where parking is allowed, these are the following signs which will limit the distance to and from each intersection as to where parking will be allowed: NO STANDING OR PARKING ANYTIME, NO PARKING ANYTIME, NO STANDING OR PARKING METRO BUS ZONE, NO PARKING OR STANDING with (RUSH HOUR/TIME LIMIT RESTRICTIONS). - If no parking restrictions are present, then parking spaces shall be installed as follows: If a stop line is present or if a stop line is not present, parking is restricted to within 40 ft. of the intersection (P.I.)
+- If there are restrictions limiting where parking is allowed, these are the following signs which will limit the distance to and from each intersection as to where parking will be allowed: NO STANDING OR PARKING ANYTIME, NO PARKING METRO BUS ZONE, NO PARKING OR STANDING with (RUSH HOUR/TIME LIMIT RESTRICTIONS). - If no parking restrictions are present, then parking spaces shall be installed as follows: - o If a stop line is present or if a stop line is not present, parking is restricted to within 40 ft. of the intersection (P.I.)